toniSta/blockchain_vaccination_records/README.md

 - `NEIGHBORS_HOST_PORT`
 This is a `,`-separated list of the nodes neighbors.
-One entry contains the (resolvable) hostname/ip and the port the neighbor listens to (default is `9000`).
+Entries contain the (resolvable) hostname/ip and port the neighbor listens on (default is `9000`).
 A list may look like this: `a2:9000,d2:9000`.
-If you want to extend the demo network, keep in mind that you need at least 1 bi-directional connection with the existing network.
+If you want to extend the demo network, keep in mind that you need at least 1 bi-directional connection to the existing network.
 - `SERVER_PORT`
 This is the port the client listens on (defaults to `9000`).
 - `RENDER_CHAIN_TREE`
-If set to `1` the client will render the chain as image.
+If set to `1` the client will render the chain as an image.

 You can also add host volumes to the client.
 These are the directories inside the container that can be replaced with a hostmount: